sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/alerts.md

 - The alert rule.
 - The date at which the alert is triggered.
 - The metric that triggered the alert.
-- Status information of the component.
+- The status information of the component.
-- Encountered problem, consequence and recommended action.
+- The encountered problem, consequence and recommended action.
-- A full hardware health report of the faulty component.
+- A complete hardware health report on the faulty component.

-Here is an example of an alert record which has been triggered due to an unplugged link on a network interface.
+Here is an example of an alert record which has been triggered due to an unplugged cable on a network interface.
 This alert log has been captured using the OpenTelemetry [Logging Exporter](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter/loggingexporter):

 ```
 2022-04-21T14:37:57.034+0200	DEBUG	loggingexporter/logging_exporter.go:81	ResourceLog #0